tuanminh25/qu1zlet/README.md

 * 11/10: Few minor system updates; Removed a 403 error from swagger for some routes because they weren't applicable
 * 14/10: Correction at the top of `4.1`; Unnecessary `400` error condition for `Quiz ID does not refer to a quiz that this user owns` removed from a number of places where this is covered by `403`.
 * 22/10: `/v1/admin/quiz/trash/empty` has had 400 and 403 error descriptions fixed up; removal of "All sessions for this quiz must be in END state" references.
+* 25/10: Clarity that errors are thrown in order 401, 403, 400.
+This was in the spec and the swagger had this order in source code, but swagger was not rendering in a way to reflect that.

 ## 🫡 0.
 Aims: